Heidi Quicksilver

 The Broad

-•Forward-thinking, collaborative, and hands-on technical lead providing strategic vision, operational leadership, and support in maintaining and evolving all things technology
+•Forward-thinking, collaborative, and hands-on technical lead providing strategic vision, operational leadership, and support in maintaining and evolving all technology software, hardware, user experience, and workflows

-• Leading and executing a vision for technology, digital, IT, data management, analysis, and business intelligence guiding the organization toward data-forward thinking.
+• Led and executed a vision for technology, digital, IT, data management, analysis, and business intelligence, guiding the organization toward data-forward thinking.

 Pérez Art Museum Miami